 Stroll beneath giant chandeliers or shimmering cascades of light, pausing only for a roast chestnut or three (or a mug of Glühwein).

-Start at Michaelerplatz, where you may find a small Christmas market set against the gorgeous façade of the Hofburg palace area.
+Start at Michaelerplatz and the gorgeous façade of the Hofburg palace area.
 Then stroll down Kohlmarkt beneath sheets of white lights to reach the Graben.

 (Lights on the Graben)

 Take a right turn and walk along the Graben beneath around 250,000 LEDs.
-They installed brand new lights last year, but the installations continued the motif used in previous years (giant chandeliers).
+They installed brand new lights in 2023, but the installations continued the motif used in previous years (giant chandeliers).

 The display creates a suitably ballroom-like atmosphere for New Year’s Eve, when open-air waltz lessons typically take place on the street.